kalycoding/Blog-Api/README.md

-# Blog API using django and django rest framework
+# Blog API using django and django rest framework and graphql

-This project was done in order to deepen my rest-api skills.
+This project was done in order to deepen my rest-api and graphql skills.

 Also understand how rest framework works, handling json data
 <h4>Part 1:</h4>
 <ol>
     <li>Create a Blog API where a user can post a blog.</li>
     <li>Used django rest framework to serialize the model into Json</li>
+     <li>Used graphene djangopackage to to add support for graphql</li>

 </ol>